decred/politeia/politeiawww/cmd/piwww/README.md

 `~/.piwww/piwww.conf`

-If you're developing locally, you'll want to set the politeiawww host in the configuration file since the default politeiawww host is `https://proposals.decred.org`.
+If you're developing locally, you'll want to set the politeiawww host in the configuration file to your local politeiawww instance.
+The host defaults to `https://proposals.decred.org`.
 Copy these lines into your `piwww.conf` file.
 `skipverify` is used to skip TLS certificate verification and should only be used when running politeia locally.